oroinc/documentation/user_guide/channel_guide.rst

 .. caution::

-    Once a channel has been deleted all the relevant data will be deleted as well.
+    Once a channel has been deleted all the related data will be deleted as well.

 - Get to the Edit form of the channel : |IcEdit|

 .. caution::

-    You cannot change the channel type if data from the channel has been uploaded into the system at least once.
+    You cannot change the channel type if data from the channel has been uploaded into the system before.

 - Get to the View page of the channel :  |IcView|